Sherlock Holmes and the Sussex Sea-Devils: Reception

 The Guardian said "Lovegrove is a grandmaster of the Sherlock Holmes homage, and no slouch when it comes to describing Lovecraftian horrors: Sherlock Holmes and the Sussex Sea-Devils is thoroughly compelling."
 Mark Yon of SFFWorld said "Sherlock Holmes and the Sussex Sea-Devils is the culmination of this series and if you’ve liked the previous two novels you’ll like this one.
 Overall, the series has been a pleasant surprise, and is recommended."
-Starburst called the series "they are enjoyably suspenseful, with the mystery such as it is being played out with fervent, well-paced writing." and said of Sea-Devils "Allow your mind to wander and you may well enjoy this novel for the fun story it is."
+Starburst wrote of The Cthulhu Casebooks trilogy stories: "they are enjoyably suspenseful, with the mystery such as it is being played out with fervent, well-paced writing"; and said of Sea-Devils "Allow your mind to wander and you may well enjoy this novel for the fun story it is."
 Peter Meinertzhagen of Sublime Horror said "The final book in James Lovegrove’s The Cthulhu Casebooks triptych of Holmes & Lovecraft mash-ups brings the series to a grand betentacled finale and leaves you wondering why the collision of these two worlds works so well...
 It simply wishes to make you smile and, for that, it deserves a recommendation."
 Sam Tyler in SFBook Reviews wrote "...this is a very well written and entertaining novel that pays homage to the legacy of two great creations and embarrasses neither."